draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     # model = model loaded with libsbml
     gapfiller.find_missing_genes(model, <params>)

-Then, the missing reactions are identfied in a similar matter.
-The biggest differences is, that this part relies on the model loaded with COBRApy, while the gene-finding part relies on the model loaded with libSBML.
+Then, the missing reactions are identified in a similar matter.
+The biggest differences is that this part relies on the model loaded with COBRApy, while the gene-finding part relies on the model loaded with libSBML.

 .. code-block:: python
     :class: copyable

     # cobramodel = model loaded with cobrapy
-    gapfiller.find_missing_reacs(cobramodel, <params>)
+    gapfiller.find_missing_reactions(cobramodel, <params>)

-Finally, the model can be extended with the collected information - as much as is automatic possible.
+Finally, the model can be extended with the collected information - as much as is automatically possible.

 .. code-block:: python
     :class: copyable